What is the Certificate IV in Design?

 - Learn the process to generate conceptual ideas

-- How to produce drawings to represent and communicate concepts
+- Know how to document design development and produce drawings by hand to represent and communicate concepts

-- How to professionally present a major project in spatial design and product design
+- How to professionally present a project in spatial design and product design

 - Introduction to the elements and principles of design